eypacha/ChangeAvatarWithStyle/README.md

-# chageavatar
+# ChageAvatarWithStyle
-Change avatar with style (like in facebook)
+Change avatar with style (like in facebook).